AdobeDocs/experience-manager-64.it-IT/help/assets/managing-assets-touch-ui.md

    ![chlimage_1-23](assets/chlimage_1-23.png)

-1. Selezionate l’area da ritagliare e ridimensionatela o riposizionatela sull’immagine.
+1. Select the area to crop, and resize or reposition it on the image.
-1. Per ritagliare l’immagine, usate l’opzione **[!UICONTROL Fine]** nell’angolo in alto a destra.
+1. Use the **[!UICONTROL Finish]** option in the upper-right corner to crop the image.
 Toccando **[!UICONTROL Fine]** si attiva anche la rigenerazione delle rappresentazioni.

    ![chlimage_1-24](assets/chlimage_1-24.png)